obhq/obliteration/README.md

 ### Rules for C++ sources

 Just follow how Qt is written (e.g. coding style, etc.).
-Always prefers Qt classes over `std`.
+Always prefers Qt classes over `std` when possible so you don't need to handle exception.
+Do not use Qt `ui` file to design the UI because it will break on high-DPI screen.

 ### Starting point